· Operations

 What the criteria do require is evidence that you’re testing your controls.
 If you need a grounding in what SOC 2 actually involves, start there.
 CC4.1 states that organizations must “select, develop, and perform ongoing and/or separate evaluations to ascertain whether the components of internal control are present and functioning.”
 Penetration testing is mentioned as one method to satisfy this.
 Not the only method.

 Then there’s CC7.1, which requires ongoing monitoring for vulnerabilities.
 And CC7.2, which demands monitoring for irregular activity.
 Neither says “hire an external firm.”
 Both say “prove you’re looking.”
+Can you skip it?
+No.

 For a Type 2 audit, which examines controls over a period of months, a single annual snapshot actually looks weak.
 Monthly automated testing with documented findings creates a much stronger evidence trail than one expensive engagement per year.